Everything you need to know about canyoning in Dalat, Vietnam.

-Eventually we reached the jumping point and here we had to leap backwards from the wall letting go of our ropes and tumbling the four metres to the turbulent pool, landing squarely on our backs.
+Eventually, we reached the jumping point and here we had to leap backward from the wall letting go of our ropes and tumbling the four metres to the turbulent pool, landing squarely on our backs.

-It goes against everything I have learnt about cliff jumping but it is the only way to avoid the shallow rocks under the surface.
-However with the waterfall breaking the surface beneath you the landing is soft.
+It goes against everything I have learned about cliff jumping but it is the only way to avoid the shallow rocks under the surface.
+However, with the waterfall breaking the surface beneath you the landing is soft.

-To calm our nerves Tony and Dragon provided a delicious lunch of salad and baguettes complete with fresh mango, watermelon and pineapple.
+To calm our nerves Tony and Dragon provided a delicious picnic lunch of salad and baguettes complete with fresh mango, watermelon, and pineapple.

 There was so much extra food that there was no chance of leaving the place hungry.
-The real concern was that we might overeat and become too heavy for the safe working limits of the ropes!
+The real concern was that we might overeat during our picnic lunch and become too heavy for the safe working limits of the ropes!